 \subsection{TESS Light Curves}

-TESS first observed WASP-12 (TIC 86396382) during Sector 20 of the primary mission, which lasted from UT 2019 Dec 24 to 2020 Jan 21.
-The WASP-12 data were obtained with Camera 1 in the 2-minute cadence mode.
+TESS first observed WASP-12 (TIC 86396382) during Sector 20 of the primary mission, which lasted from UT 2019 December 24 to 2020 January 21.
+The WASP-12 data were obtained with Camera 1 in the two-minute cadence mode.
 The data were downlinked from the spacecraft and passed through the Science Processing Operations Center (SPOC) pipeline hosted at the NASA Ames Research Center \citep{jenkins2016}.
 The pipeline determined the optimal photometric aperture and extracted the light curve, which was deposited in the Mikulski Archive for Space Telescopes (MAST).

 Analyses of the Sector 20 light curves of WASP-12 have been published by several teams. \citet{turner2021} analyzed the transits and secondary eclipses and used the measured timings to calculate a refined orbital decay rate for WASP-12b.
 The full-orbit phase curve of the WASP-12 system was analyzed independently by \citet{owens2021} in a standalone paper and by \citet{wong2021year2} as part of a systematic phase-curve study of short-period exoplanet systems observed during the second year of the TESS mission.